Abbi Jacobson: Other work

 In 2011, Jacobson wrote and performed in a solo show called Welcome to Camp, which ran in New York and Los Angeles.

-In December 2015, Jacobson was cast in the film Person to Person, opposite Michael Cera and Phillip Baker Hall, written and directed by Dustin Guy Defa.
+In December 2015, Jacobson was cast in the film Person to Person, opposite Michael Cera and Philip Baker Hall, written and directed by Dustin Guy Defa.
 Jacobson also starred in The Lego Ninjago Movie, released on September 22, 2017.

 Her first appearance in BoJack Horseman was in the 2016 episode "The Bojack Horseman Show", in which she voiced Emily.

 In 2017, Jacobson hosted a 10-episode podcast about modern and contemporary art called A Piece of Work co-produced by The Museum of Modern Art and WNYC Studios.
 She plans to do a second season.

 From 2018 to 2023, she voiced Princess Bean in Matt Groening's Disenchantment.

 Jacobson appeared in a March 2020 episode of Curb Your Enthusiasm.

 In 2021, Jacobson voiced Katie Mitchell in the Sony Pictures Animation film The Mitchells vs. the Machines.

-In 2022 she served as a writer, producer, co-creator and star of the Amazon series A League of Their Own, based on the 1992 film of the same name, where she plays catcher Carson Shaw.
-The series is critically acclaimed and has a Rotten Tomatoes score of 95%.
+In 2022 she served as a writer, producer, co-creator and star of the Amazon series A League of Their Own, based on the 1992 film of the same name, which tells the story of a World War II-era women's baseball team and the queer community that it fostered.
+The series, in which she plays catcher Carson Shaw, was critically acclaimed and had a Rotten Tomatoes score of 95%.
+A League of Their Own earned the GLAAD Award for Outstanding New TV Series as well as the 2023 National Visibility Award from the Human Rights Campaign, honouring LGBTQ+ leaders and entities that exemplify living openly and authentically.
+While initially renewed for a four-episode second season in March 2023, Amazon Studios later cancelled the series, and blamed it on the WGA and SAG-AFTRA strike the same year.